Understanding complex systems and modern technologies is essential for designing and utilising clean and efficient energy production.

 The Master's Programme in Sustainable Energy Systems is a two-year programme.

 It leads to the degree of Master of Science in Technology, M.Sc.
 (Tech.), which is 120 ECTS credits.
 The programme includes core, advanced specialisation, minor and elective studies as well as a Master’s thesis.

 The programme gives you insights about the recent advances in energy systems and a stepping stone for launching your future career.

-The already expansive energy sector is growing globally, but in addition, it is changing to respond to global challenges.
-Our graduates have the skills to not only cope with the transition, but to be its drivers.
+The already extensive energy sector keeps growing globally.
+In addition, it is transforming to respond to global challenges.
+Our graduates have the skills not only to cope with the transition but to drive it.
 There is a constant need for new experts with the latest skills and understanding of the technologies available currently and in the future.

-Our graduates work in many fields.
-However, they most typically build careers in research and development, energy production and/or sales, or as sales engineers, managers, consultants, and civil servants.
+Our graduates can work in many fields.
 The global energy sector is extensive and offers plenty of opportunities to work in large companies, SMEs, government institutions or NGOs.

-Graduates find work as specialists in, for instance, design and product development, production and operation, management, sales and marketing, research and education, and public agencies and organisations.
+Graduates can work as specialists in, for instance, design and product development, production and operations, management, sales and marketing, research and education, and public agencies and organisations.